 There’s something so comforting about the smell of baking cinnamon raisin bread.
 Get all those warm sweet flavors in this easy Cinnamon Raisin Soda Bread.
 Add 4 heaping teaspoons of ground cinnamon to your soda bread recipe to make this recipe that’s perfect as a breakfast treat!

-So now that you’ve seen 3 delicious recipes, let’s talk a little more about what a soda bread is, and why I love them so much!
+So now that you’ve seen all 4 recipes, let’s talk a little more about what a soda bread is, and why I love them so much!

 If you haven’t made a soda bread before you might be wondering why these breads have the word ‘soda’ in their name!